AziqFurqanNYUAD/AziqFurqanNYUAD/README.md

 - 👯 💞️ I’m looking to collaborate on small coding projects.

-- 🤝 I’m looking for help with [identifying issues in Medifind](https://github.com/hasin-shabbir/medi-finder/)
+- 🤝 I’m currently researching in ML

 - 📫 How to reach me?
 Email me at **af4145@nyu.edu**